 Fun Halloween Activities - Vegan Halloween Tricks and Treats

 As a child, Halloween was hands-down my favorite holiday of the year.
 When else were you allowed to spend three hours in a row taking candy from strangers?
 It was like the basic rule of childhood was suspended for one blessed night!
+My parents helped me in creating a homemade costume and I met up with my friends and neighbors.
 I refused to carry that little plastic pumpkin bucket, opting instead to bring a pillow case to lug my haul.
 I'd come home, sort my candy by type - chocolate in one pile, suckers in another, gum in yet another - and try to determine how long the candy would last me if I ate just five pieces a day.
 My goal was to gather enough free candy to last me until next Halloween.
 I eventually stopped trick-or-treating when I was 22 - yes, 22!
 I felt I finally couldn't get away with it any longer.

 by Erin Pavlina

 When I went vegan in 1997 I assumed my future children would not be able to go trick-or-treating.
 I thought it would be cruel to make my child hand over all her chocolate after spending hours collecting it.
 I figured we'd just stop celebrating Halloween and go see a movie that night instead.